 Primary snoring is snoring that is not accompanied by awakening or excessive arousals, limitation of airflow, oxygen desaturation, or arrhythmias during sleep and that occurs in people who do not have excessive daytime sleepiness.
 Arousals are brief transitions to lighter sleep or awakenings that last < 15 seconds and are usually not noticed.

-Snoring is usually a symptom of sleep-disordered breathing, which covers a spectrum ranging from upper airway resistance syndrome to obstructive sleep apnea Obstructive Sleep Apnea Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more (OSA).
+Snoring is usually a symptom of sleep-disordered breathing, which covers a spectrum ranging from upper airway resistance syndrome to obstructive sleep apnea Obstructive Sleep Apnea (OSA) Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more (OSA).
 Each has similar upper airway obstructive pathophysiology but differs in degree and clinical consequences of the airway obstruction.
 The clinical consequences involve mainly disturbances of sleep and/or airflow.

-Patients with obstructive sleep apnea have ≥ 5 episodes of apnea or hypopnea per hour during sleep (apnea/hypopnea index [AHI]) plus ≥ 1 of the following:
+Patients with obstructive sleep apnea have ≥ 5 episodes of apnea or hypopnea (with each episode lasting at least 10 seconds) per hour during sleep (apnea/hypopnea index [AHI]) plus ≥ 1 of the following:

 Daytime sleepiness, unintentional sleep episodes, unrefreshing sleep, fatigue, or insomnia